 Passing the rigorous selection process is a testament to the hard work and potential of each company.
 At both application review and interview stage, at least four professionals with expertise in healthcare, business, technology and evidence generation score applicants on their suitability for participation in three areas:

-– Credibility of business model – ensuring companies are financially viable, have a working product and have the potential to succeed and thrive.
+– Credibility of business – ensuring companies are financially viable, have a working product and have the potential to succeed and thrive.

 – NHS need and potential to help provide appropriate solutions – ensuring companies are meeting a real demand.